TBD54566975/tbdex-js/README.md

 2. `changeset-bot` will automatically [comment on the PR](https://github.com/TBD54566975/tbdex-js/pull/30#issuecomment-1732721942) with a reminder & recommendations for semver
 3. Run `pnpm changeset` locally and push changes (`.changet/*.md`)
 4. Merge PR into `main`
-5. Profit from the release automation:
+5. Profit from the automated release pipeline:
-   - [Create GH Release Workflow](./.github/workflows/create-gh-release.yml) will automatically create a new [GitHub Release](https://github.com/TBD54566975/tbdex-js/releases)
+   - [Release Workflow](./.github/workflows/release.yml) will create a new Version Package PR, or update the existing one
-   - [NPM Publish Workflow](./.github/workflows/npm-publish.yml) will automatically publish a [new version to NPM](https://www.npmjs.com/package/@tbdex/protocol?activeTab=versions)
+   - When maintainers are ready to publish the new changes, they will merge that PR and the very same [Release Workflow](./.github/workflows/release.yml) will automatically publish a [new version to NPM](https://www.npmjs.com/package/@tbdex/protocol?activeTab=versions), and publish the docs to https://tbd54566975.github.io/tbdex-js/

 ## Working with the `tbdex` submodule